tenzir/tenzir/web/blog/tenzir-v4.12/index.md

 On a related note: The operators `context create`, `context reset`, `context update`, and `context load` were changed to no longer return information about the associated context.
-Instead, they act as a sink now.
+Instead, they now act as a sink.

 ## Download Button